-Where do you sleep each night on the Jordan Trail?
+Where do you sleep on the Jordan Trail – do you camp?

 We stayed in Dana Tower Hotel at the start which was a good place to stop and very cheap.
-We then took a rest day in Petra…there are lots of hotels available here.
+It was good to use this as a base to prepare for the desert stretch of the hike.

 Near Humeima there is an option to stay with Abu and his family in a traditional Bedouin homestay.
+An amazing opportunity that will give you a real taste of middle east culture!!
 They are very welcoming and it’s a great experience that shouldn’t be missed.
 He didn’t set a price but said we could pay what we wanted or “nothing at all”, so you decide what it is worth.

 Is the Jordan Trail busy?

-Everyone we have spoken to used Habu (who is recommended on the Jordan Trail website) and only has positive feedback so please use him instead!
+Everyone we have spoken to used Habu (who is recommended on the Jordan Trail website) and only has positive feedback.
+Online, it says his number is: Habu: 0778332061

 What kit to take for the Jordan Trail?